 One of the most famous models from this era is the Gibson L-5.
 The L-5 was a series of archtop guitars made by the Gibson company in the late 1920s.
 The model, manufactured until 1958, featured an 18-wide Super 400.

 When Gibson began making guitars, they marketed them toward young, up-and-coming players.
-However, Les Paul was an important influence on the company’s designs.
+However, Les Paul was an essential influence on the company’s designs.
 He promoted the guitar and played it on stage.
 His guitars were played on TV shows and commercials.

-He became Gibson’s main endorser.
+He became Gibson’s prominent endorser.
 Gibson had a reputation for fine craftsmanship.
 They produced several models of instruments, including the ES-335 and the ES-5.
 These guitars were widely popular among guitarists of all genres.

 Gibson L-0 and L-1